Configuration

 ccd_misalignments_input_path: /path/to/ccd_misalignments_file.txt

-# Boolean to use sample weights based on the noise standard deviation estimation
+# Sample weighting based on noise standard deviation

 use_sample_weights: True